Associate Professor of Law

 J.D., Case Western Reserve University

 Kevin Francis O’Neill is an Associate Professor at Cleveland-Marshall College of Law, where he teaches First Amendment, Evidence, Civil Procedure, and Pretrial Practice.
-Mr. O’Neill joined the full-time faculty in August 1996 after a year-long stint there as a visiting professor.
+Mr. O’Neill joined the full-time faculty in August 1996 after a year-long stint as a visiting professor.
 His scholarship focuses on the Speech Clause of the First Amendment, with particular emphasis on public protest and forum access issues.
 He is the co-author (with Howard E. Katz) of Strategies and Techniques of Law School Teaching (Aspen 2009), now in its sixth printing.

-Prior to entering academia, Mr. O’Neill served four years (1991 to 1995) as the Legal Director for the American Civil Liberties Union of Ohio.
+Prior to entering academia, Mr. O’Neill served four years (1991-1995) as Legal Director for the American Civil Liberties Union of Ohio.
 He was responsible for supervising all ACLU litigation in the state of Ohio and trying selected cases himself.
 During his tenure at the ACLU, Mr. O’Neill focused special attention on First Amendment issues, reproductive freedom, police misconduct, and government mistreatment of the homeless.
 After leaving the ACLU for academia, he continued to serve as an ACLU volunteer attorney on First Amendment cases.
 Acting in that capacity, he negotiated a settlement in September 2001 that restored to Ohio Death Row inmates the traditional privilege to deliver a last dying speech.

 Prior to joining the ACLU in May 1991, Mr. O’Neill was a trial lawyer at the national law firms of Smith & Schnacke (now Thompson, Hine & Flory) and Arter & Hadden (now Tucker, Ellis & West).
 During his seven years in commercial litigation, Mr. O’Neill represented clients from a broad range of locales, including California and Saudi Arabia.
 His work has spanned all phases of trial and appellate practice, including cases decided by the Ohio and U.S. Supreme Courts.

 Mr. O’Neill and his wife, Sonia Winner, have a son, Dylan O’Neill, who was born in 1991 and a daughter, Katherine Scarlett O’Neill, who was born in 1994.